-For a second infraction, a long-term suspension must be imposed, and the student must be suspended from participation in all school-sponsored activities for the duration of that school year.
-The length of the school suspension must be contingent on the nature of the offence, upon a commitment from the student to seek and undergo counselling and rehabilitative treatment from available professional resources, and evidence that such treatment has begun.

-Trafficking: The suspension for trafficking at school, either on or off school property, will be one (1) school year.
+For a second infraction, a long-term suspension may be imposed, and the student may be suspended from participation in all schoolsponsored activities for the duration of that school year.
+The length of the school suspension shall be contingent on the nature of the offence.
+Trafficking: The suspension for trafficking at school, either on or off school property, will be remainder of the current academic year.